MuYunyun/blog/README.md

 ### Introduction

 This is my personal FE blog.
-If there is any wrong thing in these articles, welcome [point it](https://github.com/MuYunyun/blog/issues/new).
+If you like it, welcome watch or star.
+If there is any wrong place in these articles, you can point it [there](https://github.com/MuYunyun/blog/issues/new).

 > Articles licensed under [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/deed.en) Agreement.